Access to Healthcare ? Chronic Disease ? Causes of Death ? Prenatal and Maternal Care ? Healthy Behaviors and Risk Factors ? Food Environment

 Access to Healthcare

-- When considering the lower cost Covered California health plans, rates increased by an average of 2.4% from 2014-2015, and 4.6% the prior year.
+- For enrollees in the low cost (Bronze Tier) Covered California health plans, rates increased by an average of 2.4% from 2014-2015, and 4.6% the prior year.

 - The amount of annual Medicare reimbursements paid to medical facilities is a representation of the cost of healthcare for the elderly and those with life-threatening conditions.